The deroorr-mageny is the calling of the thunder as the heat and humidity build-up. This weather indicates the arrival of the wet season.

-Miriwoong people use these words to describe the weather at this time of year:
+This is how Miriwoong people describe the weather at this time of year:

-Dooyooyoo – (thunder makes noise) - You can hear the noise of the thunder in the distance.
+Dooyooyoo – (thunder noise) – You can hear the noise of the thunder in the distance.

 Mimimbe ginayin – Flashing in one spot off in the distance.

-Deroorr woomindayin – (thunder is travelling) - Thunder starts to move closer.
+Deroorr womendayin – (thunder is travelling) – Thunder starts to move closer.

-Mimimbany girayin – (it's flashing, it's coming) - Lightning is getting closer with the thunder.
+Mimimbany girayin – (it’s flashing, it’s coming) – Lightning is getting closer with thunder.

 Jawoo–jawooloog – (rain heavily) – This is heavy rain that comes with the thunderstorms and only lasts for a short period of time.